 Fergus Hodgson joined AIER in 2017 as managing editor, after being a visiting scholar from 2009 to 2010.
 He holds a Bachelor of Arts in Economics from Boston University, a Graduate Diploma in Political Science from the University of Waikato, and a Certificate in Cuban Studies from the University of Miami.
-He is studying for a Master of Finance jointly with Tulane University in Louisiana and Francisco Marroquín University in Guatemala, and he is the roving editor of Gold Newsletter.
+He is the executive editor of Antigua Report, a columnist with the Epoch Times, and a consultant to various publications, including Gold Newsletter, Impunity Observer, and Cedice Libertad (Venezuela).
 A New Zealand native, he has lived in eight countries and holds the Diploma of Spanish as a Foreign Language (DELE: B2).
 Follow @FergHodgson.

 Articles from Fergus Hodgson